Southern Combination Football League

-The Macron Southern Combination Football League is a football league broadly covering the counties of East Sussex, West Sussex, Surrey and South West London, England.
+The Southern Combination Football League (named Premier Sports Southern Combination Football League) is a football league broadly covering the counties of East Sussex, West Sussex, Surrey and South West London, England.
 The league consists of eight divisions – three for first teams (Premier Division, Division One and Division Two), two for Under 23 teams (East Division and West Division) and three for Under 18 teams (East Division, Central Division and West Division).

 History

 Formed in 1920 as the Sussex County Football League, started with just one league with 12 teams.
 By the end of the 1929–30 season, six of the original twelve teams remained, having played in every campaign since the competition began.
 The league saw regular changes in members between 1921 and 1928 and saw 23 clubs taking part.
 The league closed down during the Second World War and the league ran two competition sections in the 1945–46 season, an Eastern division with eight teams and a Western division with 9 teams.
 The winners of each competition played in a play-off for a champion.
 A normal single league practice resumed in 1946 with 14 clubs now playing.

 A new division was created in 1952 when Division Two was instituted.
 Division One remained with 14 teams and Division Two with 12 teams.
 By 1958 the two leagues had 16 teams each.
 The 1962–63 season was abandoned due to the atrocious weather conditions, with some clubs playing over 20 games and others with only 13 or 14 games played; an emergency competition was played in a group stage style format with knock-out stages to the final.
 The 1970s saw the league membership decline.

 In 1983 a third division was added for intermediate level teams looking for an easy entry into the football league pyramid system, and a 3-points-for-a-win system was introduced.
 Divisions One and Two remained at 16 teams each, Division Three started with 13 teams, increasing to 15 two seasons later.
 Some long term clubs experienced harder times and dropped into Division Two.
 A "Two Up Two Down" system of promotion and relegation was applied throughout the period but was occasionally affected by departures from the league itself.
 Division One increased to 18 teams for the 1988–89 season and 20 teams for the 1993–94 season, along with Division One increasing to 18 teams in the same season.
 Division Three increased to 16 teams in 2000.